An Intersection of Saint Louis Lives, Times and Places

 Their lives mattered.
 The common denominator in many of these stories is that these people were leaders of great character.
 Often their lives and stories also lead us down rabbit trails, back stories and coincidences of Saint Louis history.
 Lucas and Garrison is also about wandering down these historical rabbit trails to see what can be discovered about Saint Louis places and institutions.
 This is the thrill of the journey – unchartered, obsessive research simply for the sake of seeing where it will take us!

 When the “Following a Rabbit Trail” marker appears on a profile page, simply click on it to follow down that trail for more information.

 Possibly Interesting, But So What?

 The study and contemplation of history should not just entertain and increase our base of knowledge.
-We should also gain wisdom.
-We should learn from our previous triumphs and failures.
-Wisdom should help us to determine what truly matters in life, how to best actualize our highest calling and live valuable, productive, mutually beneficial lives.
+We should also gain insight and wisdom.
+We should learn from our previous triumphs and failures as a people.
+Wisdom helps us to determine what truly matters in life, how to best actualize our highest calling and live valuable, productive, mutually beneficial lives.
 As wisdom is intentionally applied, not only individual lives but communities at large can and should be changed for the better.
-We can’t alter our past, but shouldn’t studying and understanding the lessons of previous generations give us the wisdom to sculpt a better future?
+We can’t alter our past, but shouldn’t studying and understanding the lessons of previous generations provide us with the wisdom to sculpt a better future?

 After many centuries of cultural evolution, mankind should be doing a lot better.
 The pursuit and application of wisdom should be an instructive guide as to how we should live.
-But that would take all of us cooperating to use our knowledge, gifts, energy and resources to turn it around.
-It is a daunting responsibility, but we owe it to future generations to do better.
+The past should influence our future.
+It would take all of us cooperating to use our knowledge, gifts, energy and resources to turn things around.
+It is a daunting responsibility, but don’t we owe it to future generations to be and do better?